thelovelab/tximeta/README.md

 `retrieveDb()` (the correct *TxDb* or *EnsDb* to match the quantification data).

-For _oarfish_ quantification files: if a mix of `annotated` and `novel` reference transcript sets have been used, `tximix()` and related functions facilitate the import of data and addition of metadata from multiple sources.
+For _oarfish_ quantification files: `importData()` and associated functions can be used in the case that a mix of `--annotated` and `--novel` reference transcripts were used in indexing.
+These functions facilitate the import of data and addition of metadata from multiple sources, including local files and range data.

 # How it works